Amzd/dontforgit.nvim/README.md

 You can use <Esc>/<C-c>, or :q to close without committing everything.

 You can <Enter> without any input (either empty string or same as config.prompt_prefix) to run git status again.

+## How it works

+This plugin hooks the `VimLeavePre` event and blocks nvim shutting down by using `vim.ui.input` in a loop.